prakhar-shukla17/SlotSwapper/README.md

 - **Identifying users over Socket.IO**: I learned that sockets don’t automatically know which user is connected.
 I had to emit a user:identify event right after login so the server could join that socket to a room based on the user ID.
 Without that, notifications were going to the wrong people.
 - **Dealing with reconnections**: When the browser refreshed, the socket reconnected but lost the room info.
 Re-sending the identify event on each connection made sure private notifications started flowing again.
 ---

-> Once the repository is public, update the repository link above and share it with reviewers alongside this README for a smooth verification process.